Supply Chains that Push and Pull Different Products

 - Consumers with little brand loyalty who focus on price and availability.
 Here the more commoditized the market, the bigger the impact of product availability on the ARPU, because there is less margin in the phones, so the margin contribution comes from the contract.

-This must be accomplished over a three tier supply chain with:
+This push and pull supply chain strategy must be accomplished over a three tier supply chain with:

 - OEM suppliers (such as Apple, Nokia, Samsung, or Huawei)

 - Mobile carriers (such as Vodafone, Teléfonica, or Verizon)

 - Retailers, which can include carrier owned stores, but also include distributors, franchised stores and e-commerce

 Further challenges include high demand volatility, the need to operate in omnichannel networks, short product lifecycles, seasonality peaks (e.g., Christmas), strong promotional activities, and high churn rates (as much as 2% monthly).
 It requires sensing demand signals in complex, multi-echelon distribution networks and taking advantage of risk-pooling strategies for postponement, equivalent items, and source availability.

 The way to optimally address both consumer demands is through a dynamic and profitable assortment at the Point of Sale (POS), thus taking full advantage of product availability to maximize ARPU.
 This is achieved by evolving the traditional process into an end-to-end model among extended business partners, also known as a response network: a single responsive system able to continually synchronizing the network, meeting increasing customer expectations.

 Demand is sensed at the stores and a single system spanning the three separate enterprises is leveraged across the network via optimal inventory targets, tailoring product availability across key sales channels (owned stores, 3rd party, online, etc.).
 This single unified model approach guarantees customer service levels while minimizing inventory need.